At IGGS, we give your daughter more attention in every class, every day.

 Technology for Learning

-Digital and internet technologies offer our girls huge learning potential, and we encourage them to become empowered learners in an increasingly social and digital world.
+Digital and internet technologies offer the students huge learning potential and the School encourages them to become empowered learners in an increasingly social and digital world.

 Every IGGS student is provided with a touch and pen-enabled personal device as part of the School’s 1:1 laptop program.
 Students entering Year 7 receive a new laptop that they hold until the end of Year 9, when they receive another new laptop in Year 10, which they keep through to Year 12.
 The students have the option to purchase their laptop at the end of Year 12.

 The School’s integrated e-learning opportunities are further enhanced through the dedicated computer laboratories, iPads and classroom interactive whiteboards.
 Wireless internet is available across the School’s entire campus.
 Classrooms are equipped with a range of display technologies including interactive smart panels.